bootdotdev/blog/content/golang/golang-vs-java-go.md

 ## Advantages of Go vs Java for Experienced Programmers

-You’ll be hard-pressed to find an experienced programmer that doesn’t know Java.
+You'll be hard-pressed to find an experienced programmer that doesn't know Java.
 With platforms like Facebook, Amazon, and Twitter all using Java in their systems, Java definitely sets the bar for back-end development.

-Java’s greatest advantage for experienced programmers is its skill with complex applications.
-Java’s long history gives it a fruitful set of libraries and tech stacks that make implementing code changes efficient and reliable, including their microservices.
+Java's greatest advantage for experienced programmers is its skill with complex applications.
+Java's long history gives it a fruitful set of libraries and tech stacks that make implementing code changes efficient and reliable, including their microservices.

-Java’s also concurrent and offers multithreading capabilities, further demonstrating its efficient development of complex applications.
+Java's also concurrent and offers multithreading capabilities, further demonstrating its efficient development of complex applications.

-However, Go’s advantage for experienced programmers is it can do most of that, _but better_.
+However, Go's advantage for experienced programmers is it can do most of that, _but better_.

-Golang doesn’t possess the history, notoriety, or complexity of Java, but it is optimized for performance and simplicity.
-Go's multithreading, concurrency and microservice abilities far outweigh that of Java’s with its minimal memory footprint and faster start time.
+Golang doesn't possess the history, notoriety, or complexity of Java, but it is optimized for performance and simplicity.
+Go's multithreading, concurrency and microservice abilities far outweigh that of Java's with its minimal memory footprint and faster start time.

 What you lose in excess libraries and tech stacks, you gain in speed and performance when it comes to developing large-scale projects.

-**Conclusion:** Deciding which language is better for professionals depends on what kind of applications you’re developing.
+**Conclusion:** Deciding which language is better for professionals depends on what kind of applications you're developing.
 Java is better for those working on complex applications and Golang is best for more sizeable developments.

 ## Java vs Go: Which Is Better Paid?

-While it’s nice to think we’re in tech for the passion, a key factor in learning new skills or a new programming language is the salary.
+While it's nice to think we're in tech for the passion, a key factor in learning new skills or a new programming language is the salary.

 Going back to our trusty Stack Overflow survey, Go developers on average made $140,000 annually in the USA, and $74,000 globally -- making Go the second highest paid language overall.